hashicorp/terraform-website/content/source/docs/enterprise/automating-initial-user.html.md

 ### Shell Command or Automated Deployment Script

-After installation, run the following from a shell connected to your PTFE instance:
+After installation, run the following from a shell connected to your Terraform Enterprise instance:

 ```shell
 replicated admin --tty=0 retrieve-iact